-Preference will be given to qualified, current members of an SGEU Bargaining Unit who are in good standing before considering other external applications.
+Preference will be given to qualified, current members of an SGEU Bargaining Unit who are in good standing before consideration of external applications.
+(Revised PC #2017-10-28) (Revised PC #2022-10-17)

 Applicants' qualifications for a position will be assessed based on the knowledge, skills, and abilities required to perform all of the duties of the position as required by the job documents and posted in the advertisements.